cornishcoder1/Food_of_Japan_Quiz/README.md

 # Flowchart

 I used <a href="https://www.lucid.app">Lucid</a> to create a simple flowchart of the expected flow of logic through the programme from start to finish.
-This helped me to begin visualising the structure of the code, and what functions may be needed.
+This helped me to begin visualising the structure of the code and what functions may be needed.

 <img src="assets/images/pp3_flowchart.png">

 # Wireframe

-I produced a basic wireframe with <a href="https://www.balsamiq.com">Balsamiq</a>, as I wanted to include some visual elements at the start of the quiz including a title and some food related images.
+I produced a basic wireframe with <a href="https://www.balsamiq.com">Balsamiq</a> as I wanted to include some visual elements at the start of the quiz including a title and some food related images.
 The wireframe helped me visualise what this could look like when the user initiates the programme.
 I discovered ASCII images and fonts, which can be used in a command line application, and so implemented this to add some basic styling at the start of the quiz.
 This wireframe was created during the early planning stages and does not represent the final presentation.

 <img src="assets/images/pp3_wireframe.png">